lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example7/README.md

-# Example 6: Using dynamic groups to derive large "subset" groups
+# Example 7: Using derived/dynamic groups to derive large "subset" groups

 This example use case is related to whenever the need exists to set up a set and disjoint set of sub-group configurations required for any playbook and corresponding roles (e.g., client/server configurations).